Lolser9/tdameritrade_rust/README.md

 An unofficial rust library for [TD Ameritrade's API](https://developer.tdameritrade.com/apis)

+## New in version 1.4
+- Created OrderBuilder to construct orders for TD Ameritrade easier.
+- Created equity order templates with OrderBuilder
+- Updated trading_async.rs and trading_sync.rs under examples to showcase OrderBuilder
+- Integrated creating new client with TDAClient Error

+My OrderBuilder was heavily inspired by Alex Golec's OrderBuilder from [tda api](https://github.com/alexgolec/tda-api).
+His [documentation](https://tda-api.readthedocs.io/en/latest/order-builder.html) of OrderBuilder is an amazing resource, and should work with the OrderBuilder from this library.

 ## Features
 - tdameritrade_rust supports both sync/async
 - tdameritrade_rust automatically handles authentification